HreneanAlin/workshop-react-2025/exercises/PropsStateExercise.md

 ### Step 4: Use the Component

-Import and use it in `Exercise2.tsx`:
+Import and use it in `PropsStateExercise.tsx`:

 ```typescript
 <QuantitySelector productName="Smart Watch" />